Harbor Springs, Michigan: History

 The European-American settlement started with a mission by French Catholic Jesuits; they called this area L'Arbre Croche, meaning Crooked Tree.
 In 1847, L'Arbre Croche had the largest concentration of Native Americans in Michigan.
 French traders renamed the area Petit Traverse, or Little Crossing, when they arrived in the area.
-After more settlers came from the eastern United States, they changed the name of the village to Harbor Springs, incorporating it in 1880.
+After more settlers came from the eastern United States, they changed the name of the village from Little Traverse to Harbor Springs upon its incorporation in 1881.

 The federally recognized Little Traverse Bay Bands of Odawa Indians are descendants of the numerous Odawa bands that occupied this area.
 They have their tribal offices in Harbor Springs and a gaming resort in Petoskey.

 Ephraim Shay's hexagonally shaped house.

 Ephraim Shay (1839–1916) is known for his invention of the Shay locomotive.
 The hexagonal-shaped house he built in downtown Harbor Springs is listed on the National Register of Historic Places.
 The local elementary school is named after him.

 The Douglas House on the shore of Lake Michigan was designed by architect Richard Meier and completed in 1973.
 This house is one of 150 structures listed in 2007 as America's Favorite Architecture by the American Institute of Architects.

 The Club Ponytail was a music hall destroyed by fire in 1969.